NaieemZaman/NaieemZaman/README.md

 - Generate reports and perform ad-hoc data analysis using SQL.
 - Developing dashboards on Tableau and Power BI.
 - Data analysis and reporting using Google Sheets and Excel.
-- Exploratory Data Analysis and Data Visualization using Python
+- Exploratory Data Analysis and Data Visualization using Python.

 ### 📚 Projects